 The best way to maintain your Frenchie safety is to keep it under control at all times.
 Keep your Puppy in a crate while you’re away.
 A puppy shouldn’t have full access to the house until they are older and well trained.

 Have Some Essentials Ready To Go

 You will need a lot of dog supplies before you bring your new puppy home.
-Start with the basics before you end up with a bunch of things you don’t need, like toys that your puppy doesn’t enjoy, or beds that your puppy doesn’t sleep on.
-You’re going to need these few basics, to begin with:
+Start with the basics before you end up with many things you don’t need, like toys that your Puppy doesn’t enjoy or beds that your Puppy doesn’t sleep on.
+You’re going to need these few basics to begin with: